-GELF ("Graylog Extended Log Format") is a structured log event format that's implemented for logging libraries in many programming languages.
-Seq can receive GELF events via UDP, and supports common features such as compression and chunking.
+GELF (Graylog Extended Log Format) is a structured log event format that's implemented for logging libraries in many programming languages.
+Seq can receive GELF events via TCP and UDP, and supports common features such as compression and chunking.

 GELF is not enabled out-of-the-box, and must be enabled one of two ways:

-- On Windows, the Seq.Input.Gelf app must be installed and configured
+- On Windows, the Seq.Input.Gelf app can be installed and configured

 1. Install the app package